Linus41/FinalClassRepo/12-MySQL/01-Activities/03-Day/13-HotRestaurantRedux/README.md

     - A column called name to hold the name
     - A column called email to hold the email
     - A column called phoneNumber to hold the Phone Number
-    - A column called waitList that holds true/false
+    - A column called seated that holds true/false, to see if they are on the waitlist
     - An ID column named id

 * Next, generate a seed script for the above, with at least two rows for testing!